Deep Dive into C/C++ Compilation and Linking: Introduction

 collect2: error: ld returned 1 exit status

-This looks bizarre.
-We clearly linked libutils, and the linker even found it (it didn't complain about /usr/sbin/ld: cannot find -lutils: No such file or directory, which means it was found).
-So why the error?
-And even if the symbol wasn't found, why didn't it complain during compilation?
-I think if you can immediately spot the problem, just like the author of Beginner's Guide to Linkers suggests, then this introductory "Deep Dive into C/C++ Compilation and Linking: Introduction" won't offer you anything new.
-We will dive into the fine details later, not here.
+[charliechen@Charliechen linkers]$This looks strange.
+We clearly linked libutils, and the linker even found it (it didn't complain /usr/sbin/ld: cannot find -lutils: No such file or directory, which means it was found).
+So why did it fail?
+Furthermore, even if it couldn't find the symbol, why didn't it complain during compilation?
+I believe that if you can spot the problem immediately, as the author of the Beginner's Guide to Linkers suggests, then this introductory article, "Deep Dive into C/C++ Compilation and Linking Technology: Introduction," likely holds nothing new for you.
+We will discuss the details thoroughly later on, but not here.

-This blog post assumes you have at least written a C program (although the problem above involves C++, the core of this article is not C++ specific).
-If you have encountered errors like undefined referenced and didn't know how to solve them, even better!
+This blog post assumes you have at least written C programs (although the issue above involves C++, the core of this article is not C++).
+It is even better if you have encountered errors like undefined reference and didn't know how to solve them.

-So, what do our variables and functions actually mean?
+So, what do the variables and functions we write actually mean?

-This question isn't for you; it's for the computer.
-To answer the string of questions you might never have thought about, we must first answer one question: "How does the computer know about the things we can and cannot find?"
-More formally—how does the compiler toolchain collect and look up symbols?
-How does it further transform them into a more manageable form (for example, mapping a function to an address the computer can find?
-Those familiar with assembly will immediately realize how functions work—once a function name is converted to an address, you simply call that address, and the computer's execution flow automatically jumps to the corresponding address to fetch and execute instructions).
-Ultimately, our first step is—how do the variables and functions we understand, which express business logic, get transformed into addresses telling the machine where everything is?
-What happens in between?
-What do our variables and functions actually mean to the computer?
+This question is not for you; we are asking the computer.
+To answer this series of questions you might never have thought of, we must first answer a prerequisite question: "How does the computer know about the things we find and can't find?"
+To phrase it more formally: how does the compiler toolchain collect and look up symbols?
+How does it transform them into a more manageable form (for example, mapping a function to an address the computer can find)?
+Those familiar with assembly will immediately grasp how functions work—once the function name is resolved to an address, we simply call that address, and the processor's execution flow jumps to that location to fetch instructions and execute the code.
+Ultimately, our first step is to understand: how do variables and functions, which express business logic in a way we understand, get transformed into addresses that tell the machine where things are located?
+What happens in the middle?
+What do the variables and functions we write actually mean to the computer?

-Any computer science student can undoubtedly rattle off the four classic steps of taking a program from source code to running on an operating system—preprocessing, compilation, linking, and execution (Someone might ask: isn't that obvious?
-Why single out execution?
+Any computer science student can undoubtedly recite the four classic steps of a program from source code to running on an operating system: preprocessing, compilation, linking, and execution (You might ask, isn't execution obvious?
+Why mention it separately?
 Good question!
-We will thoroughly discuss dynamic loading and startup loading of dynamic libraries later).
+We will discuss dynamic loading of dynamic libraries and startup loading in detail later).

-To answer the above question well, we need to focus on the latter three (preprocessing is a source-code-to-source-code transformation, such as #define expansion and conditional compilation using #if, which we won't discuss here).
+To answer the questions above effectively, we need to focus on the latter three stages (preprocessing is a source-to-source transformation, such as #define expansion and conditional compilation using #if, which we will not discuss here).

-When writing C files—whether it's Bilibili educators, expert bloggers' notes, or your half-asleep university professor reading from dusty old PPTs—they will all tell you the same thing.
-When writing C files, we are essentially doing two things—declarations and definitions.
-Our subjects of discussion are global variables and functions, which I must emphasize here.
+When writing C files—whether in tutorials from your favorite content creators, notes from expert blogs, or your university professor's droning lecture on ancient PPTs—you will be told that we are essentially doing two things: declarations and definitions.
+Our subjects of discussion are global variables and functions, and I must emphasize this point here.

-• What about local variables?
-Well, discussing them is meaningless here.
-Once the program is on the CPU, the entire operating system backend serves your program code dynamically—they might be assigned to specific registers, or allocated memory, but they absolutely do not lie on disk in the executable file!
+- What about local variables?
+Discussing them is meaningless here.
+They are served dynamically by the operating system backend after the program runs on the CPU—assigned to specific registers or allocated memory, but they absolutely do not sit in the executable file on disk!

-• It's particularly worth mentioning that a definition includes a declaration.
-Don't quite get it?
-Think about it: if I've already told you what A is, haven't I simultaneously told you that an A exists here?
+- It is particularly worth mentioning that a definition contains a declaration.
+Don't quite understand?
+For example, if I tell you what A is, haven't I simultaneously told you that an A exists here?

-A declaration is simple; we are just loudly proclaiming that something exists here ().
+A declaration is simple; we are just loudly proclaiming that something exists here.
 You ask me what it is?
-What's its value?
-Sorry, I don't know; I can only tell you that it definitely exists, and the compiler can go find it itself.
+What is its value?
+Sorry, I don't know; I can only tell you that it definitely exists, and the compiler must find it itself.

-A definition isn't hard either; we associate a declaration (either one we proclaimed elsewhere, or an inline declaration like int a = 2) with its actual implementation.
+A definition is not difficult either; we associate a declaration (which might be the declaration we shouted about elsewhere, or an immediate declaration like int a = 2) with its implementation.
 This action is the definition.
-For a global variable, this definition is a piece of data.
-For a function, it's our executable code.
-A global variable's definition causes the compiler to allocate specific space for your variable in the resulting executable file.
-Of course, it also includes the value you assigned—otherwise, why define it at all, right?
+For global variables, this definition is data.
+For functions, it is our executable code.
+The definition of a global variable causes the compiler to allocate specific space for your variable in the resulting executable file.
+Naturally, it also includes the value you assigned, otherwise, why would you define it?

-We know that relocatable files generated after compilation expose function names and variables.
-When writing programs, we subconsciously assume they can be found (astute readers will immediately interrupt me—found where?
+We know that the relocatable objects generated after compilation expose function names and variables.
+When writing programs, we subconsciously assume they can be found (astute readers might interrupt me—found when?
 During compilation or during linking/execution?
-Don't worry, we'll get to that soon)—this is formally called symbol visibility in serious academic discussions.
+Don't worry, we'll get to that right away).
+In serious academic discussion, this is called symbol visibility.
 Visible symbols are accessible!
-The accessibility of visible symbols requires a dichotomous discussion:
+This accessibility of visible symbols requires a dichotomous discussion:

-• Accessibility during compilation—for example, symbols in a C program not modified by static, including global variables and functions.
-If you've written C programs, you clearly know that after writing global static int a = 1; and static int max(int a, int b){return a > b ? a : b;} in a.c, b.c cannot access them at all!
-You can try it yourself.
+static, including global variables and functions.
+If you have written C programs, you clearly know that after writingstatic int a = 1;andstatic int max(int a, int b){return a > b ? a : b;}ina.c,b.ccannot access them at all!
+You can try it yourself. - Accessibility during execution—this refers to all global variables and functions, regardless of whether they are modified by

-• Accessibility during execution—this refers to all global variables and functions, whether modified by static or not.
-Because they are all stored in the executable file, once on the CPU, the operating system must allocate memory storage for the entire program lifetime for all global variables and functions, regardless of static modification.
-So in practice, for the CPU, they exist for the lifetime of the program.
-Therefore, they are still global, just that some global variables must only be accessible by specific code (this is where static does its work).
+static.
+Because they are stored in the executable file, once on the CPU, the operating system must allocate memory storage for the program's lifetime for all global variables and functions,staticor not.
+Therefore, for the CPU, they exist for the life of the program.
+Thus, they are still global, only that some global variables must only be accessible by specific code (this is wherestaticdoes its work).

-In other words, any accessible global variable or function must exist for the lifetime of the program, needs to be placed in the program's executable file, and occupy a certain amount of space (which is why I said only discussing global variables and functions is meaningful).
-Everything else is completely irrelevant to our question.
-I wrote a program here:
+In other words, any accessible global variable or function must exist for the life of the program and needs to be placed in the program's executable file, occupying a certain amount of space (this is also why I said discussing only global variables and functions is meaningful).
+The rest of the content is completely irrelevant to our question.
+I have written a program here:

 // demo.c